Salts of the basic element hafnium, was discovered by the 1943 Chemistry Laureate George de Hevesy

 Female Nobel Prize laureates in chemistry

-Of the 192individuals awarded the Nobel Prize in Chemistry, eight are women so far.
-Two of these eight women, Marie Curie and Dorothy Crowfoot Hodgkin, were awarded unshared chemistry prizes.
+Of the 195 individuals awarded the Nobel Prize in Chemistry, 8 are women so far.
+2 of these 8 women, Marie Curie and Dorothy Crowfoot Hodgkin, were awarded unshared chemistry prizes.

 List of all female Nobel Prize laureates